Ashish-Soni08/SE-Europe-Data_Challenge/README.md

 Their country codes: SE, UK, DE, DK, SE, HU, IT, PO, NE

-## 1. **Raw Data Collection**
+## 1. **Data Collection**

-The `data_ingestion.py` script collects raw time-series data of various time granularities from the ENTSO-E Transparency portal using it API: https://transparency.entsoe.eu/content/static_content/Static%20content/web%20api/Guide.html.
+The `data_ingestion.py` script collects raw time-series data of various time granularities from the ENTSO-E Transparency portal using it [API](https://transparency.entsoe.eu/content/static_content/Static%20content/web%20api/Guide.html).
 The collected data comprises both energy generation from renewable sources and electricity consumption (load) for specified European countries.

 ### Load Data Collection
-The script fetches electricity load data for each country, providing insights into the energy consumption patterns.
+The script fetches electricity consumption (load) data for each country, providing insights into the energy consumption patterns.
 This data is crucial for understanding the overall demand for energy in each region.

+Load Data contains the following columns for each `country` - `StartTime`, `EndTime`, `AreaID`, `UnitName`, `Load`

 ### Green Energy Generation Data Collection
 In addition to load data, the script retrieves energy generation data, filtering out non-green energy sources.
 The filtering process involves selecting specific PsrTypes, representing various green energy types.
 This ensures that the collected data focuses exclusively on renewable and environmentally friendly energy sources.

+Generation Data contains the following columns for each `country` and `PsrType` - `StartTime`, `EndTime`, `AreaID`, `UnitName`, `PsrType`, `quantity`

 The PsrTypes include:
 - Biomass (B01)